earok/solid_gold_blitzbasic/README.md

 # Solid Gold library for Blitz Basic 2

 A Blitz Basic wrapper for a few functions from Frank Willie's game Solid Gold (https://aminet.net/package/game/jump/SolidGold_Source), particularly for direct floppy disk access.
-From my limited testing, this seems to work well in Blitz mode.
+From my limited testing, this seems to work in Blitz mode.

+This is not well tested, use at your own risk.

 Library number is $14, please consider recompiling the source (vasmm68k_mot -kick1hunks -Fhunkexe -nosym -o solidgold.obj solidgold.asm) if you need to change it.